Detroit Pistons Odds: Spreads, Totals, Props, NBA Playoffs

 The physicality resulted in the infamous Malice In The Palace after the '04 championship season.
 With the evolution of the game, the Pistons eventually lost their edge, falling into the franchise's worst decade yet.

-The last time Detroit made the playoffs was in 2018, where they were swept by the Cavaliers.
+The last time Detroit made the playoffs was in last season.
+But before that, it was in 2018, when they were swept by the Cavaliers.
 It was the penultimate season for Andre Drummond in Detroit before he began a journeyman career.